 Some grades of both polyether and polyester millable urethanes can stiffen considerably at low temperatures due to crystallization of the polymer.
 (See Crystallization, page 8.)
-Grades that are the most resistant to low temperature hardening are the polyether grades Millathane CM and E40 and the polyester grades Millathane HT and 66.
+Grades that are the most resistant to low temperature hardening are the polyether grades Millathane CM and E40 and the polyester grade Millathane 66.